edgardcunha/lacp-tutorial/README.md

 ##### Initial Setting of the Library

-Initialize the LACP library set in “_CONTEXTS”.
+Initialize the LACP library set in `_CONTEXTS`.
 For the initial setting, execute the `add()` method provided by the LACP library.
 Here, set the following values.

 Parameter | Value | Explanation
 --- | --- | ---